gustavopin/Terraform-code/README.md

   - *description*: the purpose of this variable and what is expected in it;
   - *type*: the type of variable (string, number, bool, map, among others).
 For both variables declared in the code, the *string* type is used, a text variable type;
-  - *default*: uses this value if the user does not input anything ("VExpanses" for the "projeto" variable and "SeuNome" for the "candidato" variable).
+  - *default*: uses this value if the user does not input anything ("company" for the "projeto" variable and "SeuNome" for the "candidato" variable).

 ### Resource